 - School Nutrition Standards - On the federal front, Upstream partnered with the Health Impact Project and the Kids’ Safe and Healthy Foods Project to conduct a Health Impact Assessment examining how stronger nutritional standards on snacks and drinks sold in schools might affect student health and school finances.

 Our Successes So Far

-In a partnership with David Douglas School District, we successfully increased student access to filtered tap water in eight schools, dispersed 4,940 BPA-free water bottles to students, and worked with students to promote health.
+Also, in 2011, a partnership with David Douglas School District, we successfully increased student access to filtered tap water in eight schools, dispersed 4,940 BPA-free water bottles to students, and worked with 10,000 students to promote health.
+As a result of easy access to cold, filtered water, water consumption doubled and soda consumption decreased by 40%.
 You can read the project report here.

 In 2007, we introduced and helped win passage of Oregon school nutrition standards that got the worst junk food out of Orgeon schools.